 Victims of Domestic Violence

-Employees will not be penalized or disciplined solely because they are victims of domestic violence.
-WSU will make reasonable efforts to provide support and assistance for employees who are affected by domestic violence.
-These efforts may include, but are not limited to, the following:
+Employees will not be penalized or disciplined based on their status as a victim of domestic violence.
+WSU will provide reasonable safety accommodations to applicants or employees who are a victim of domestic violence or an employee whose family member is a victim of domestic violence, sexual assault, or stalking.
+These accommodations may include, but are not limited to, the following:

 - Referrals to the Employee Assistance Program (EAP)